15 Dec Top 6 Things To Do in Quito

 If you are lucky you will be able to spot beautiful wildlife like the bird Curiquingue.

 Visit the UNESCO Heritage listed Old Town

 Close to the Palace is the most magnificent church you will see in Quito; Iglesia la Compañia de Jesus.
 The Church has a very interesting history and is made out of volcanic stone.
-If you look south you will see the Virgen del Panecillo, it is up on a hill which you can even walk to or get by taxi.
-The same day you can visit the picturesque area in old town called La Ronda.
-La Ronda is safe and has many cozy cafes and restaurants.
+If you look south you will see the Virgen del Panecillo, it is upon a hill which you can even walk to or get by taxi.
+The same day you can visit the picturesque area in the old town called La Ronda.
+La Ronda is safe and has many cosy cafes and restaurants.
 If you are lucky, you might see a traditional show.

 Related: Top Tips for Travelling in Quito

 You simply haven’t been to Quito if you haven’t standed with one foot on the northern hemisphere and the other on the south hemisphere.
 About 45 minutes north of the city center is the Middle of the world monument (Mitad Del Mundo).
 Entry to the monument is $3.
 Around the monument you can find small souvenir shops, traditional food and two lamas you can take selfies with!
 If you are there on a weekend it is traditional shows.